gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

     config: <task specific configuration>
 status:
     observedGeneration: <specific observedGeneration of the resource>
-    state: <overall state of the task>
+    taskState: <overall state of the task>
     initiatedAt: <time of intiation of this operation>
     lastErrors:
       - code: <error-code>